Abu-xz/UrbanGents/to-do-list.md

 add slug [x]
 admin aside fix design [x]
 Home page add link to all product page [x] google sign-in full name store to db [x]
-USER PROFILE EDIT UPDATE FOR GOOGLE USER TO EDIT  [x] when user log with google ac email there is an issue with bcrypt [x] Remove tempData and add the user data actual collection and set a field like verified true/false [] user side ui when hover add text under the logo  with line animation [] product model size field change to enum like s , m , l , xl  [] product management delete action change with confirm button [] stock management hide 'add to cart' button for out of stock products [] create input for gender when sign-up male, female, other with respective image[] dynamic image for google and normal user [] edit product page og price to next line instead of all in online [] [IMP] fix admin edit cropper issue [x]
+USER PROFILE EDIT UPDATE FOR GOOGLE USER TO EDIT [x] when user log with google ac email there is an issue with bcrypt [x] product model size field change to enum like s , m , l , xl [x] product management delete action change with confirm button [x] stock management hide 'add to cart' button for out of stock products [x] fix admin edit cropper issue [x]
-Add review below product page []
-Add proper zoom for product [] make responsive navbar [] sign-up issue in first name enter with space validation update [] [IMP]
+Add proper zoom for product [x] image edit control admin side [x] discount field validate admin side product edit [x] sign-up issue in first name enter with space validation update [] add different variants with a product [x] while editing crop is not working [x] product details page stock error [x];
+variants in edit product [x]
+product page complete [x];
+breadCrumbs in all product page [x] image zoom need improvement [x]
+Remove tempData and add the user data actual collection and set a field like verified true/false [] create input for gender when sign-up male, female, other with respective image[] edit product page og price to next line instead of all in online [] user side ui when hover add text under the logo with line animation [] dynamic image for google and normal user [] make responsive navbar []
-IMPLEMENT PASSWORD CHANGE OPTION [] while editing crop is not working [x] add different variants with a product [x] variants in edit product [x] breadCrumbs in all product page image zoom need improvement [] product page complete [];
+IMPLEMENT PASSWORD CHANGE OPTION [] checkout page address edit add [] landing page with all product and product details [] search, sort, filter need improvement [] check user is blocked or not [] after order don't go back []
-product details page stock error [];

-[NotImp]
-Wishlist complete []
+[IMP]
+Applied filter should be retained []
+Need pagination for all grids []
+Remove html validations [x]
+Check resend timer [x]
+Same product with different size is not possible to add to cart [] Add address form in checkout page [] add Cancel product button []
+Add return with an expiry []
+Avoid Blocked user login [x]
+Add proper comments for all functions []

 //================== Doubt ========================//

 //================== Doubt ========================//

 //========================= Week 9 Project task ============================//